cissieAB/gluex-tracking-pytorch-lstm/README.md

 ## Configurations

 ### Conda PyTorch environment
-Based on my own experience, the bare-metal python3.9+pip3+cudnn8.6 installation would always fail on A100 because of mismatch cudnn/torch versions.
+Based on my own experience, the bare-metal python3.9+pip3+cudnn8.6 installation would always fail on JLab ifarm A100 GPU nodes because of mismatch cudnn/torch versions.
 This is solved by installing the latest pytorch (as of Nov-28-2022) via conda virtual environments as guided [here](https://pytorch.org/get-started/locally/).
 A [conda environment file](environment.yml) is provided to show my environment configurations.